-So, without further ado, here are five professions that you can start working on right away.
+So, here are five professions that you can start working on right away.

 Writing for the web is a way to make a substantial income, and it’s not too difficult to get started in the industry.
-Of course, you will need to learn a few skills:
+Of course, you’ll need to learn a few skills:

 - Basic grammar and spelling (you’d be surprised how much of this you may have forgotten)